 The next step to filing a truck accident lawsuit is to submit the complaint.
 A complaint officially begins the legal process and describes the allegations against the truck driver or carrier.
 The documents list what the other party did and how they harmed you.

-The other side usually hires an attorney by this time, so a lawyer can submit an answer.
-The answer may explain how the negligent party accepts or denies the victim’s allegations.
-The lawsuit may proceed to the discovery phase.
+Your lawyer then serves the complaint letter to the negligent parties.
+The other side usually hires an attorney and submits an answer.
+The answer may explain how the negligent party accepts or denies the victim's allegations.
+The lawsuit may proceed to the discovery phase

-How Long Does a Truck Accident Lawsuit Last?
+How Long Does a Truck Accident Lawsuit Take?

 The duration of a truck accident lawsuit varies from case to case.
 A set timeframe may not apply since many factors determine how quickly or slowly a lawsuit progresses.
 The discovery, for example, can be the longest stage of the process.